xiam/go-playground/README.md

 Love those nice [live
 examples](https://golang.org/pkg/strings/#example_Contains) on the golang.org
 site?
-You can also run them using this Playground:
+You can also embed them in your website using this Playground:

 ![screen shot 2016-01-03 at 8 12 50 am](https://cloud.githubusercontent.com/assets/385670/12079219/9fd19f14-b1f6-11e5-949e-f36561a7f0ff.png)